-While you can use any top coat product you wish over the Driftwood Weathering Wood Finish, keep in mind that most oil based top coating products or ones that contain solvents will usually change the color of the Driftwood Weathering Wood Finish from gray to more brownish and will normally make it darker.
-This is not necessarily a bad thing as certainly weathered wood comes in various shades of brown, but if you prefer to keep the gray tones as much as possible, you need to look for a water based top coat without any solvents in order to preserve the color.
+You can use any top coat product you wish over the Driftwood Weathering Wood Finish.
+Keep in mind that most oil based top coating products or ones that contain solvents will usually change the color of the Driftwood Weathering Wood Finish from gray to more brownish and make it darker.
+This is not necessarily a bad thing as certainly weathered wood comes in various shades of brown.
+But if you prefer to keep the gray tones as much as possible, you need to look for a water based top coat without any solvents in order to preserve the color.

 Of the many top coating products we have used, we find our new Driftwood Final Finish Liquid Wax to be one of the best at preserving the color and tone of the Driftwood Weathered Wood Finish and highly recommend it.
 It can be used as a top coat on furniture, cabinetry, floors and any indoor piece where Driftwood Weathered Wood Finish has been used.
 And it’s great for chalk painted surfaces.
 It will seal the finish with a layer of carnauba wax leaving a very hard and durable protective satin top coat.
 Just apply with a sponge brush, soft cloth or paint brush, let it dry and then buff to a final hard finish.
 Driftwood Final Finish can be used over any of our waxes for an extra durable finish or used alone.
 Driftwood Final Finish will provide a water resistant finish but NOT a waterproof finish.

 The pictures below include a mahogany coffee table that was initially stripped of its original stain, painted a distressed white and then stripped and sanded again before applying the Driftwood Weathered Wood Finish.
 There’s no need to be precise.
 You will see the solution working on most woods within a 10-15 minutes.
 The results will darken slowly over the next 24 hours and it will actually quicken and enhance the procedure if applied and left to dry in the sun.

-The pictures below include a mahogany table that was initially stripped of its original stain, painted a distressed white and then stripped and sanded again before applying the Driftwood Weathering Wood Finish.
+The pictures below include a mahogany table that was initially stripped of its original stain.
 There’s no need to be precise.
 You will see the solution working on most woods within a 10-15 minutes.
-The results will darken slowly over the next 24 hours and it will actually quicken and enhance the procedure if applied and left to dry in the sun but it is not required to let it dry in the sun but it does speed up the process.
+The results will darken slowly over the next 24 hours and it will actually quicken and enhance the procedure if applied and left to dry in the sun.
+It is not required to let it dry in the sun but it does speed up the process.

 This dining chair was also previously painted white and was sandblasted to remove the paint but there is still a lot of bits of white paint in the crevices.
 No idea what type of wood this is but it is very pale, dense and hard without much grain but the carving is exquisite.

-I had no idea how the Driftwood Weathering Wood Finish would react to this wooden chair and once I had applied it, as you can see, I became apprehensive as within a few minutes I was getting a lot of different colors and a lot of brown tones.
+I had no idea how the Driftwood Weathering Wood Finish would react to this wooden chair.
+I initially became apprehensive after application as I was getting a lot of different colors and a lot of brown tones.
 You just have to be patient and give the product time to work its magic.
 Sometimes you don’t think it’s doing anything at all and sometimes it looks rather scary like above.
 Be patient.